 These hostels are perfect for students and those on a tight budget.
 As hostels become more popular, it is easier than ever to find a cheap hostel in almost any city.
 Travel costs are significantly decreased when travelers decide to stay in hostels.

 Nepal, India, and China are some of the cheapest places to travel in the world.
-The Andes House in Kathmandu, Nepal features rooms from $8-10 USD per night with standard twin privates, double bed privates, and three-bed privates.
-Hostel New King in New Delhi, India is perfect for the extremely thrifty traveler.
+The Andes House in Kathmandu, Nepal, features rooms from $8-10 USD per night with standard twin privates, double bed privates, and three-bed privates.
+Hostel New King in New Delhi, India, is perfect for the highly thrifty traveler.
 They offer rooms for $2-8 per night.

 2. Party Hostels.

-Hostels attract many young people, so it is unsurprising that there are hostels ready to party.
-Party hostels can feature bars, nightclubs, no curfews and a lively environment (source).
+Hostels attract many young people, so, unsurprisingly, there are hostels ready to party.
+Party hostels can feature bars, nightclubs, no curfews, and a lively environment.

-The Pink Palace located in Crofu, Greece was ranked one of the craziest party hostels by CNN.
+The Pink Palace, located in Corfu, Greece, was ranked one of the craziest party hostels by CNN.
 Featuring its own nightclub, a 24-hour bar, booze cruise, and kayaking adventures, guests of Pink Palace are guaranteed to have a good time.
 Other hostels that made CNN’s list include: